vhaudiquet/ubuntu-project-docs/docs/MIR/mir-request-process.md

 (mir-request-process)=
-# The MIR request process
+# MIR roles and steps

 Getting a package promoted to `main` or `restricted` through the MIR process generally follows this set of steps, where the progress of the bug is